dellaert/20S-8803MM/syllabus.md

 This is a graduate class with a cross-listed undergraduate section.
 For undergrads there is a 3630 pre-requisite.
 While there are no pre-requisites for graduate students, we will go rather quickly over basic concepts, and you will have to pick up the slack on your own time if you don’t have the background, e.g., by studying Peter Corke’s excellent book (which FD used in 3630).
 Good programming and math skills, esp. linear algebra, are essential.

 ### Text
 We will often be referring to papers rather than books.
-However, the following book from 3630 is a handy reference: Robotics, Vision & Control, Peter Corke, Springer (see its webpage for links).
+However, please see the following [list of books](books.html), many of which are available online.

 ### Structure and Sequence of Class Activities
 There will be a mix of conventional lectures, in-class presentations of research papers by students, and reviewing activities related to the final project (see below).